moondance-labs/tanssi-docs/builders/manage/sudo.md

 For the examples in this guide, you will need to have the following:

  - A Tanssi ContainerChain (Snap or Dedicated)
- - Your ContainerChain's Sudo account connected your ContainerChain's Polkadot.js Apps.
+ - Your ContainerChain's Sudo account connected to your ContainerChain's Polkadot.js Apps.

 If you're unsure what your ContainerChain's Sudo account is, you can find it in your [Tanssi Dashboard](https://apps.tanssi.network/){target=\_blank} underneath the **Properties** section.